Azure/azure-sdk-for-node/lib/services/graphManagement/README.md

  // It provides a url and code that needs to be copied and pasted in a browser and authenticated over there.
 If successful,
  // the user will get a DeviceTokenCredentials object.

- //Note: You need to explicitly specify the tokenAudience as graph and the your domain (tenantId) in which the AD Graph exists.
+ //Note: You need to explicitly specify the tokenAudience as https://graph.windows.net and the your domain (tenantId) in which the AD Graph exists.
  //      This needs to be done only for working graph clients.
 For other ARM clients specifying this information is not required. var tenantId='abcd-efgh-ijk-lmno-12345';
  // Enter your tenant ID here which can be found from your Azure AD URL
  // Eg. https://manage.windowsazure.com/example.com#Workspaces/ActiveDirectoryExtension/Directory/<TenantId>/users

- msRestAzure.interactiveLogin({ tokenAudience: 'graph', domain: tenantId }, function (err, credentials, subscriptions) {
+ msRestAzure.interactiveLogin({ tokenAudience: 'https://graph.windows.net', domain: tenantId }, function (err, credentials, subscriptions) {
   if (err) console.log(err);
   var client = new graphRbacManagementClient(credentials, tenantId);
   var userParams = {